Frequently Asked Questions

 Additionally, StreetsLA has doubled cleanings for transit shelters operated by OUTFRONT/JC Decaux, increasing from twice a week to four times a week.

 Can I use ride share, on demand service, or a taxi?

 Only for essential travel.
 You should avoid being in a vehicle with many other people.
-In circumstances under which such transportation is needed, you must practice physical distancing, cover your mouth and nose if you cough or sneeze, use hand hand sanitizer or wash your hands before and after rides.
+In circumstances under which such transportation is necessary, you are required to wear a face covering, and should cover your mouth and nose if you cough or sneeze, and use hand sanitizer or wash your hands before and after rides.
 Airlines, taxis, and other private transportation providers, like Uber and Lyft, providing transportation services necessary for essential activities and other purposes are expressly authorized in the “Safer at Home” Order.

 Can I take public transportation (bus, subway, train)?

 Only for essential travel.
 Public transit will continue to operate on a limited basis.
-When using public transit, maintain at least six feet of distance from others.
+When using public transit, you are required to wear a face covering.

 What is being done to protect homeless Angelenos?